 JEE Advanced Exam Syllabus

 The syllabus of JEE Advanced is declared by the examination authority.
-As per the official notification, JEE Advanced 2019 syllabus remains the same as that of the previous year.
-It includes a list of chapters from Physics, Chemistry and Maths taught in class 12th and 11th syllabus from where the questions are likely to be expected in the examination.
+As per the official notification, JEE Advanced 2019 syllabus remained the same as that of the previous year.
+It included a list of chapters from Physics, Chemistry and Maths that were taught in class 12th and 11th syllabus.
+The questions are likely to be expected in the examination from these subjects.
 The syllabus is mapped according to the NCERT curriculum and is almost similar to the Mains Syllabus with a slight difference in the weightage of different topics.
 Going through the syllabus will help the IIT aspirants to plan and schedule their preparation strategy.

 |Dimensional Analysis||Gravitation||Laws of motion||Capacitance|